natelandau/vid-cleaner/CONTRIBUTING.md

 ### Committing

-Confirm you have installed the [pre-commit hooks](https://pre-commit.com/#installation) included in the repository.
+Confirm you have installed the [prek hooks](https://github.com/j178/prek) included in the repository.
 These automatically run some of the checks described earlier each time you run git commit, and over time can reduce development overhead quite considerably.

 We use [Commitizen](https://github.com/commitizen-tools/commitizen) to manage commits and [Semantic Versioning](https://semver.org/) to manage version numbers.